Nothile-Moyo-Git/node-frontend/README.md

 Functional tests for this app are done using Jest and MSW.
 These tests will perform mock requests, and also handle functionality such as form and button submissions.

 You can find these tests with the extension ".tsx".

+The tests haven't been written yet but will be implemented, for the front end, these will be unit tests.

 - Jest
 > [Learn about Jest](https://jestjs.io/)